Master of Public Policy

 What is the MPP curriculum?

 The program is built around core courses, electives, and an internship.
-Detailed curriculum information can be found above.
+Detailed curriculum information can be found here.

 Is there an internship requirement?

 Yes.
 The MPA and MPP program requires six internship credits.
 Internships can be completed at any time during enrollment, however students are encouraged to apply for the Internship Professional Practice (IPP) Program, which normally takes place in the second year of full-time study.
-These credits can be waived with permission from the school if relevant and significant past work experience satisfactorily meets learning objectives.
+These credits can be waived with permission from the school under certain conditions.
+For more information, contact spp@uconn.edu.

 Can I earn two degrees at the same time?